kozikow/mouseless/README.md

 I use Adium, which allows me to talk with my both Facebook and Skype contacts.

+Vimchat ( https://github.com/ironcamel/vimchat ) would be interesting option to explore.
+I didn't have time to look at it yet.

 Text editor
 -----------
 I recommend Vim.
 Configuring Vim is too long topic for this post.